Asterics2020-Obelics/School2018/README.md

 Instruction for Windows can be found [here](https://www.continuum.io/downloads#windows) for the installation of Anaconda.
 Once installed, you can run `Anaconda navigator`.
 To run Jupyter, on the main page of the Anaconda navigator, click on `Launch` on the Jupyter notebook box.
 This will open your favorite browser.
 From there, you can either load a notebook (e.g. from the Git folder) or create a new notebook by clicking `new -> Python 3`.

+When a `conda` command is required, run it from the `Anaconda prompt` terminal.

 You can also install a Git tool for Windows: [Git for Windows](https://git-for-windows.github.io/).
 Launch `Git GUI` or `Git bash` to get started.

 ## Library requirements <a name="req"></a>